 – All fruits are good fruits –

-Also, there are NO unhealthy fruits.
-Don't avoid bananas because you think they have too many carbs.
-Don't only pick berries because they are lower in sugar.
+Also, there is NO fruit that is healthier for you than others.
+Don’t avoid bananas because you think they have too many carbs.
+Don’t only pick berries because they are lower in sugar.
 Each fruit has value.
-Do not discriminate against fruit ;) Anyone who tells you that fruit is unhealthy doesn't know what they are talking about.
+Do not discriminate against fruit ;)

 -Try new/different fruits –

-"An apple a day keeps the doctor away?"
-Yes but its actually best to eat a variety of different fruit by trying new fruits throughout the year.
-Variety ensures you get a mix of nutrients instead of the same nutrients day-in and day-out.
-It's more like 'a piece of fruit a day keeps the doctor away".
-Each time you go to the shops, get a different fruit.
+“An apple a day keeps the doctor away?”
+Actually, it’s best to try different or new fruits throughout the year.
+Variety ensures you get a mix of nutrients instead of the same nutrients day-in and day out.
+It’s more like ‘a piece of fruit a day keeps the doctor away”.

 Is Fruit Juice Healthy?